What is Bioengineering?

-According to the National Institutes of Health, "Biomedical engineering (Bioengineering) integrates physical, chemical, mathematical, and computational sciences and engineering principles to study biology, medicine, behavior, and health.
+The purpose of the Bioengineering program is to produce graduates who will fill positions in research and development in the field of biomedical engineering or pursue further higher studies.
+According to the National Institutes of Health, "Biomedical engineering (bioengineering) integrates physical, chemical, mathematical, and computational sciences and engineering principles to study biology, medicine, behavior, and health.
 It advances fundamental concepts; creates knowledge from the molecular to the organ systems level; and develops innovative biologics, materials, processes, implants, devices, and informatics approaches for the prevention, diagnosis, and treatment of disease, for patient rehabilitation, and for improving health."

 Why Study at Texas Tech?

-The college offers an interdisciplinary Master of Science in Bioengineering.
+The Whitacre College of Engineering offers an interdisciplinary Master of Science in Bioengineering.
 The program is designed for highly-multidisciplinary graduate education and research.
-Because of the highly interdisciplinary nature of the field, our approach will provide all students with an opportunity to take courses in four or five departments including mechanical engineering, electrical and computer engineering, chemical engineering, industrial engineering, and mathematics and statistics.
-This approach fosters a significant and in-depth exposure of students to various engineering fields with concentration on biomedical and bioengineering applications within each field.
+Because of the highly interdisciplinary nature of the field, our approach will provide all students with an opportunity to take courses in four or five departments, including Mechanical Engineering, Electrical and Computer Engineering, Chemical Engineering, Industrial Engineering, and Mathematics and Statistics.
+This approach fosters a significant and in-depth exposure of students to various engineering fields with a concentration on bioengineering applications.

-As a result, each student is able to select courses from a variety of departments which concentrate on topics that are central to his or her area of interest.
+As a result, each student is able to select courses from a variety of departments that concentrate on topics that are central to his or her area of interest.

 Currently, The Master of Science in Bioengineering program at the Edward E. Whitacre College of Engineering has two degree programs: